 Greetings from the El Centro Team of twelve!
 All of us are now home (Monroe, Detroit, Philadelphia, Reading and Scranton).
-So sorry that it has taken this long to send our Week 10 Update.

 Week 10 was a bittersweet one.
 It was filled with welcomes and goodbyes.
 Patricia, Marian Gregory and Denise were the first to leave on June 30.
 The other nine of us left on July 3.
 However, before our departure, we were able to welcome Susan Kuk and Agnes Cummings who arrived on the afternoon of July 2.

 It was hard to say goodbye to the staff of Catholic Charities after having worked side by side with them for so many weeks.
 On Thursday, July 1, Catholic Charities surprised us with a farewell luncheon.
 I think the presence of 12 IHM sisters and friends at one time left a lasting impression on them!

 During Week 10, we also saw a surge in the number of asylum seekers crossing the US-Mexican border and being released by the Border Patrol.
 We welcomed 60-70 new immigrants each day.
 That meant more daily trips to the airport.
 Most days at least six IHMs were in the vans to Yuma, Imperial or San Diego transporting asylum seekers to the airport where they had flights to different parts of the U.S.

 At the same time, the site in El Centro was closing and all the personnel and materials had to be relocated at the hotel in Holtville.
 Fortunately, the hotel gave us another office area connected to the current one and a large space to organize the donated clothes.
 We spent a few days in chaos amid at least 50 bags of clothing, shoes and toys brought from Catholic Charities in San Diego as well as everything else that came from the site in El Centro.
 However, our IHM team of 12 was able to put things in good order by our last afternoon of volunteering.